cado-security/product-help/docs/cado/discovery-import/data-types/logs.md

 ## Log Analysis Considerations

-For analyzing large sets of logs (typically over 1 million events) and uncovering suspicious behavior, we recommend using traditional SIEM solutions or open-source tools like Cado's [cloudgrep](https://github.com/cado-security/cloudgrep).
-Cado's primary focus is on capturing more than just logs from cloud service providers and other log sources.
-See [here](/cado/intro) for more details on Cado's capabilities.
+For analyzing large sets of logs (typically over 1 million events) and uncovering suspicious behavior, we recommend using traditional SIEM solutions or open-source tools like / Forensic Acquisition and Investigation [cloudgrep](https://github.com/cado-security/cloudgrep). / Forensic Acquisition and Investigation primary focus is on capturing more than just logs from cloud service providers and other log sources.
+See [here](/cado/intro) for more details on / Forensic Acquisition and Investigation capabilities.